addmitriev/appfigures_client/README.md

 A Ruby wrapper for appfigures.com API
 ##Installation

-In your Gemfile you need to add the `materialize-sass` gem:
+In your Gemfile you need to add the `appfigures_client` gem:
 ```ruby
 gem 'appfigures_client'
 ```